Sunday, January 18, 2015

 Running Backs: Emerson Boozer, though still productive, is grinding to a halt.
 John Riggins is moody- an unfortunate characteristic for a would-be superstar when it shows on the field.

-Mike Adamle and Hank Bjorklund are interested but ordinary.
+Mike Adamle and Hank Bjorklund are interesting but ordinary.
 Tight end Dennis Cambal will get a look here.

 Performance Quotient: 3